Experienced Rhode Island Expungement Attorney

 If you have a criminal record, there are two possible avenues to remove charges and/or convictions: Motion to Seal and Motion to Expunge.
 While the end result of both Motions to Seal and Motions to Expunge are the same, they are actually two different legal processes with unique eligibility requirements and policies behind them.

-Our criminal defense attorney can walk you through your rights, your viable options, and help you pursue the best legal path for your particular situation.
+Our attorney can walk you through your rights, your viable options, and help you pursue the best legal path for your particular situation.
 When you come to our firm, you can be confident knowing we take the time to provide you with the support and personal attention you deserve.

 Motion to Seal